 The rumor mill around the Cardinals search for an upgrade at shortstop has hit red alert levels of speculation.
-Yet while the names of nearly every player in the game at the position has crossed the lips of one person or another about what direction the team could go in, the easiest way to solve the problem will require some sacrifice—in the form of a contract to Stephen Drew.
+Yet, the easiest way to solve the problem will require some sacrifice—in the form of a contract to Stephen Drew.

 In the final piece of this series, we use the WAR data to finish taking a look at the trades that Dayton pulled off in 2010, and try to determine what all of this really means.

 Using WAR, just how has Dayton Moore performed as General Manager of the Kansas City Royals?

 It’s likely the Royals will not make any big signings or trades by Spring Training.
 Some fans may not like it, but it may be the best decision.

 In part 4 of this multi-part series, we take a look at the trades of the Dayton Moore administration that were made in 2009 for the Kansas City Royals.